 As the nation confronts the significant and unprecedented challenges of the COVID-19 pandemic, the Campaign for Southern Equality has created a rapid response grant round to quickly route funds to individuals, families, and community organizations across the LGBTQ South.
-The grant round of $25,0000 will be distributed through CSE’s Southern Equality Fund.
+The grant round will be distributed through CSE’s Southern Equality Fund.
 This page houses information and a link to the application for Emergency Assistance for Individuals and Families.

 Updates to the COVID-19 Rapid Response Grant Process